Chaos theory: Sensitivity to initial conditions

 where $t$ is the time and $\lambda$ is the Lyapunov exponent.
 The rate of separation depends on the orientation of the initial separation vector, so a whole spectrum of Lyapunov exponents can exist.
 The number of Lyapunov exponents is equal to the number of dimensions of the phase space, though it is common to just refer to the largest one.
 For example, the maximal Lyapunov exponent (MLE) is most often used, because it determines the overall predictability of the system.
-A positive MLE is usually taken as an indication that the system is chaotic.
+A positive MLE, coupled with the solution's boundedness, is usually taken as an indication that the system is chaotic.

 In addition to the above property, other properties related to sensitivity of initial conditions also exist.
 These include, for example, measure-theoretical mixing (as discussed in ergodic theory) and properties of a K-system.

 Non-periodicity

 A chaotic system may have sequences of values for the evolving variable that exactly repeat themselves, giving periodic behavior starting from any point in that sequence.
 However, such periodic sequences are repelling rather than attracting, meaning that if the evolving variable is outside the sequence, however close, it will not enter the sequence and in fact, will diverge from it.
 Thus for almost all initial conditions, the variable evolves chaotically with non-periodic behavior.